 Importing Vehicles: Information explaining how to import a vehicle into the UK.

-Car Clamping Rules: DVLA Vehicle Road Tax Enforcement in the United Kingdom
+DVLA Clamping Rules: Car Tax Enforcement in United Kingdom